Firefly Watch — Getting Started

 Not sure where to start?
 Here's a video tutorial!

-Anyone in North American can participate in Firefly Watch!
+Anyone in North America can participate in Firefly Watch!
 All you need to do is spend at least 10 minutes once a week during firefly season observing fireflies in one location (your backyard or in a nearby field).
 All firefly sightings—or lack thereof—are valuable.

 Ready to be a firefly watcher?
 Great!
 Read on to find out how to begin.